unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

         foo2 bar1 [Value 2a]
         foo2 bar2 [Value 2b]
     ```

-1. Message Format 2.0 differentiates between the syntax used to introduce expressions (`{...}`) and the syntax used to defined translatable content (`[...]`).
+1. MessageFormat 2.0 differentiates between the syntax used to introduce expressions (`{...}`) and the syntax used to defined translatable content (`[...]`).

-1. Message Format 2.0 uses the dollar sign (`$`) as the sigil for variable references, and only allows named options to functions.
+1. MessageFormat 2.0 uses the dollar sign (`$`) as the sigil for variable references, and only allows named options to functions.
 The purpose of this change is to help disambiguate between the different parts of a placeholder (variable references, function names, literals etc.).

-    Message Format 1.0:
+    ICU MessageFormat 1.0:
     ```
     {when, date, short}
     ```

-    Message Format 2.0:
+    MessageFormat 2.0:
     ```
     {$when date style:short}
     ```

-1. Message Format 2.0 doesn't provide the `#` shorthand inside variants.
+1. MessageFormat 2.0 doesn't provide the `#` shorthand inside variants.
 Instead it allows aliases to be defined at the top of the message; these aliases can then be referred to inside patterns similar to other variables.

-1. Message Format 2.0 doesn't require commas (`,`) inside placeholders.
+1. MessageFormat 2.0 doesn't require commas (`,`) inside placeholders.

 ## Productions